kris-chin/.dotfiles/TUTORIAL.md

 I use spotify-tui as a tui for spotify, it uses spotifyd to actually play audio

 **If you need to debug spotifyd, try running it as `spotifyd --no-daemon` to get feedback**

+# Screen Brightness and Keyboard Backlight

+It's apparently kinda complicated according to the arch wiki, however, there are some useful programs that we can install.

+I ended up installing.
+One to handle keypresses and one to get number info.
+It's kinda redundant because I'm sure I could do it in one, but I'm too lazy.
+- blight
+- illum